The Basics of Laundry Stain Removal

 - Wax; Harden wax with an ice cube and scrape off as much residue as possible.
 Using an iron on low, cover and back the stain area with clean soft cloths.
 Iron over the area to melt wax and allow it to blot into the cloths.
 Reposition often until the stain is minimized.
 Treat with a citrus-base cleaner like Goo-Gone then wash in the hottest setting recommended for the fabric.

 - Wine: Apply common table salt to wet red wine stains until it is absorbed, then clear away with a brush.
-Spot cleaning any residual stains with dilute bleach can be done on white table linens.
+Spot cleaning on any residual stains with dilute bleach can be carefully done on white table linens.

 Read Fabric Labels